tezos/tezos/docs/whitedoc/michelson.rst

     :: address : 'S   ->   key_hash option : 'S
     :: contract 'p : 'S   ->   key_hash : 'S

+Note that the originator of an account/contract may set the manager to **any** key hash.
+Thus, ``SENDER; MANAGER`` is not appropriate for authentication.

 -  ``CREATE_CONTRACT``: Forge a contract creation operation.

 ::